5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Consume adequate calcium daily through food sources.
 Dairy products provide readily absorbable calcium:

 Timing matters.
 Eat calcium-rich foods with meals containing oxalate.
 Calcium binds to oxalate in your digestive tract, preventing oxalate absorption.
-Having milk with spinach or yogurt with nuts reduces the oxalate available for stone formation.
+Having milk with spinach or yoghurt with nuts reduces the oxalate available for stone formation.

 Oxalate combines with calcium to form stones in susceptible individuals.
 Complete elimination of high-oxalate foods is not necessary—moderation and proper pairing with calcium can be more practical approaches than strict avoidance.